Administrate/tech-radar/platforms/index.md

 ---
 layout: platforms
-title: Platforms
+title: Platform & Infrastructure
-description: Things that we build software on top of such as mobile technologies like Android, virtual platforms like the JVM, as well as middleware platforms, databases, …
+description: Things that we build software on top of such as Cloud services, SaaS integrations, and PaaS products.
 ---